-Alternatively referred to as Control Enter and C-Enter, Ctrl+Enter is a shortcut key that varies depending on the program being used.
-For example, in Microsoft Word this shortcut creates a page break.
+Alternatively referred to as Control+Enter and C-Enter, Ctrl+Enter is a keyboard shortcut that varies depending on the program.
+For example, in Microsoft Word, this shortcut creates a page break.

 Ctrl+Enter in an Internet browser

-All major Internet browsers (e.g., Chrome, Edge, Firefox, IE, Opera) pressing Ctrl+Enter while typing in an URL (address) autocompletes the address.
-For example, in the address bar if you type "computerhope" and then do the Ctrl+Enter shortcut the address will become "www.computerhope.com" and open the Computer Hope website in the current tab.
+In all major Internet browsers (e.g., Chrome, Edge, Firefox, IE, Opera), pressing Ctrl+Enter while typing in a URL autocompletes the full address.
+For example, if you type "computerhope" into the address bar, and then press Ctrl+Enter, the address becomes "www.computerhope.com" and the browser opens the Computer Hope website in the current tab.

 This keyboard shortcut only works for .com addresses.

 In Microsoft Excel, pressing Ctrl+Enter fills the selected cells with the current entry.

 Ctrl+Enter in Outlook

 In Microsoft Outlook, pressing Ctrl+Enter sends the e-mail you're composing.

 Below are links to related keyboard shortcuts and individual key pages.